Energy-Consumption Advantage of Quantum Computation: Proposal on experimental demonstration

-In this two-party setting, the task is for $A$ to estimate the bit $b$ that $B$ has internally.
+In this two-party setup, the task is for $A$ to estimate the bit $b$ that $B$ has internally.
 To achieve this task, $A$ performs the quantum algorithm for Simon's algorithm, i.e., that analyzed in Sec.~\ref{sec:quantum_simon}.
 One way to implement the initialization $\mathcal{E}$ in Fig.~\ref{fig:generic_algo} is to use our finite-step Laudauer-erasure protocol for Theorem~\ref{thm:ThmErasureBound}, but one can also use other initialization techniques available in the experiments.
 Without the finite-step Laudauer-erasure protocol, the upper bound of the achievable initialization and control costs may not be theoretically guaranteed, but the experiment will still be successful as long as the energy consumption of the implementation of the quantum algorithm is below an estimate of that of the classical algorithms.
-Each query to the oracle in the quantum algorithm, implemented by a SWAP gate in Fig.~\ref{fig:generic_algo}, is replaced with that implemented by (quantum) communication between $A$ and $B$, as shown in Fig.~\ref{fig:exp_sketch}.
+Each query to the oracle in the quantum algorithm, implemented by a swap gate in Figs.~\ref{fig:oracle_QvsC}(b) and~\ref{fig:generic_algo}, is replaced with that implemented by (quantum) communication between $A$ and $B$, as shown in Fig.~\ref{fig:exp_sketch}.
 Throughout the experiment, $B$ never directly reveals $b$ to $A$, but $B$ only receives the input state for the query from $A$ and returns the corresponding output state of the oracle $O_f$ to $A$ by using $B$'s internal implementation of $O_f$.
-Thus, in the setting of Fig.~\ref{fig:exp_sketch}, $A$ can estimate $B$'s secret $b$ only from the input-output relations of $O_f$ obtained from the communication, in the same way as estimating $b$ from those obtained from the oracle queries in Fig.~\ref{fig:generic_algo}.
+In other words, in implementing this experiment in a lab, imagine that the party $A$ has some program to run its computation, and also the party $B$ has some program to compute the function $f$ of the oracle; then, in the lab, we require that $A$'s program should not directly read $b$ in $B$'s internal program but should estimate $b$ through the queries.
+Thus, in the setup of Fig.~\ref{fig:exp_sketch}, $A$ can estimate $B$'s secret $b$ only from the input-output relations of $O_f$ obtained from the queries implemented by communication, in the same way as estimating $b$ from those obtained from the oracle queries in Fig.~\ref{fig:generic_algo}.